 Rick’s investment philosophy is based on years of research, and his direct experience working with clients all over the country.
 His research supports his belief that investing to capture market-level returns at the lowest possible cost will help you meet your long-term financial goals and create more wealth.
 This approach means keeping more of your money invested by using low-cost investment products like index funds and exchange-traded funds (ETFs) while paying low fees for investment management and advice.

 It is an approach that was influenced by his experience working at two Wall Street firms.
 Having spent his formative years as a financial consultant at Kidder, Peabody & Co. and SmithBarney, Rick was struck by the gap between the performance of the average investor’s investment portfolio performance and the stock and bond markets’ performance as a whole.
 He realized that the objectives of the financial services industry to profit from commissions, high fees and hidden expenses were not aligned with the individual investor’s goals to increase wealth and save for retirement.

 It was also around this time that Rick discovered that most financial professionals were misleading and unreliable, resulting in mediocre investment performance for their clients.
 The idea that an investor can beat the market by paying a self-proclaimed market guru or investment advisor to make bets on individual securities or managers is a myth.
-The truth, as John C. Bogle, founder of the Vanguard Group of mutual funds explained, is exactly the opposite.
+The truth is exactly the opposite.
 The more you pay for investment advice and products, the lower your expected return.
 This is especially true when you consider the fees, commissions, timing issues and investment selection errors.
 You don’t need to beat the markets when you can match the markets.

 Keeping Costs Low